mazecare/.github/INTEGRATION.md

 # Integrating with Mazecare: FAQ and Architectural Diagrams

 This document provides a framework for creating a Frequently Asked Questions (FAQ) section and architectural diagrams for integrating with Mazecare (www.mazecare.com).
 Please replace the placeholder information with specific details from Mazecare's API documentation.
+You can find our API portal here: https://api-hk-dev.mazecare.com/graphql/

 ## General FAQ

 * **Q: What are the benefits of integrating with Mazecare?**
-    * A: (You fill in based on Mazecare's value proposition.
-Examples: Streamlined data exchange, automated workflows, improved patient care, etc.)
+    * A: Streamlined data exchange between all application using Mazecare as a backend
 * **Q: What types of systems can integrate with Mazecare?**
-    * A: (You fill in based on Mazecare's capabilities.
-Examples: EHR/EMR systems, CRM systems, billing platforms, IoT devices, etc.)
+    * A: EHR/EMR systems, Clinic Management Systems, Hospital Information Systems, patient applications, claim management systems, CRM systems, billing platforms, IoT devices, etc.)
 * **Q: Does Mazecare provide an API for integration?**
-    * A: (You fill in, based on Mazecare's documentation.
-Example: Yes, Mazecare provides a RESTful API.)
+    * A: Yes, Mazecare provides a complete GraphQL set of APIs.
+Currenctly more 700 apis (questies, mutations, subscriptions)
 * **Q: What authentication methods does Mazecare use?**
-    * A: (You fill in.
-Example: OAuth 2.0, API Keys, etc.)
+    * A: OAuth 2.0 and Bearer JWT tokens
 * **Q: Is there a developer portal or documentation available?**
-    * A: (You fill in.
-Example: Yes, Mazecare provides comprehensive developer documentation at [Link to Documentation].)
+    * A: Not yet, but we are currently building one
 * **Q: Are webhooks supported?**
-    * A: (You fill in.
-Example: Yes, Mazecare supports webhooks for real-time updates.)
+    * A: Not yet but we will build webhook capabilities if there is a need for it for any client.

 ## Technical FAQ

 * **Q: What data formats does the Mazecare API use?**
-    * A: (You fill in.
-Example: JSON, XML, etc.)
+    * A: JSON
-* **Q: What are the key API endpoints for [Specific Functionality]?**
-    * A: (You fill in.
-Examples: Patient data, appointment scheduling, billing information, etc. Provide example endpoints.)
 * **Q: How do I handle authentication with the Mazecare API?**
     * A: (You fill in with specific steps and code examples if possible.)
 * **Q: How do I subscribe to Mazecare webhooks?**